Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-Computational models of continuum physical systems arising from scientific and engineering applications, such as those governed by partial differential equations (PDEs), often contain unspecified or uncertain parameters in the form of spatially and temporally varying functions.
-Given sparse and noisy observations of the system, infinite-dimensional inverse problems aim to infer the parameter at which model-predicted observations (i.e., the \textit{observable}) best explain the observed data.
-A Bayesian formulation of the inverse problem is often adopted to rigorously accommodate various uncertainties in the system, where solutions are represented as probability distributions of parameters (i.e., the \textit{posterior}).
-Bayesian inverse problems are of enormous practical importance due to their ability to enhance the predictability and reliability of computational models for better design, control, and more general risk-aware decision-making \cite{Biegler2010, Oden2017, kouri2018optimization, Ghattas2021, alexanderian2021inverse}.
+Continuum models of physical systems arising in scientific and engineering problems, such as those governed by partial differential equations (PDEs), often contain unspecified or uncertain parameters in the form of spatially and temporally varying functions.
+Given sparse and noisy observations of the system, infinite-dimensional inverse problems aim to infer the parameter function at which model predictions of observations (i.e., the \textit{observables}) best explain the observed data.
+A Bayesian formulation is often adopted to rigorously account for various uncertainties in inverse problems, whose solutions are represented as probability distributions of parameters (i.e., the \textit{posterior}).
+Bayesian inverse problems (BIPs) are of great practical importance due to their ability to enhance the predictability and reliability of computational models for better design, control, and more general decision-making \citep{Biegler2010, Oden2017, kouri2018optimization, Ghattas2021, alexanderian2021inverse}.

-Markov chain Monte Carlo (MCMC) methods based on the Metropolis--Hasting (MH) algorithm \cite{metropolis1953equation, hastings1970monte} construct Markov chains whose stationary distributions are the Bayesian posterior \cite{robert2004monte, roberts2004general}.
-These methods are often regarded as the gold standard for rigorous solutions of Bayesian inversion due to their algorithmic simplicity and posterior sampling consistency.
-A fundamental challenge in designing an efficient MCMC method for nonlinear Bayesian inversion is to optimize the balance between the quality of generated Markov chains for posterior sampling and the associated computational cost.
-The quality of a Markov chain can be quantified by its effective sample size and mixing time.
-The computational cost consists of proposal sampling and acceptance probability computation at each chain position; the latter often involves evaluating the nonlinear parameter-to-observable map (PtO) map via expensive model simulation.
+Markov chain Monte Carlo (MCMC) methods based on the Metropolis--Hastings (MH) algorithm \citep{metropolis1953equation, hastings1970monte} construct Markov chains whose stationary distributions are the Bayesian posterior \citep{robert2004monte, roberts2004general}.
+These methods are regarded as the gold standard for rigorous solutions of nonlinear BIPs due to their algorithmic simplicity and asymptotic posterior sampling consistency.
+A fundamental challenge in designing an efficient MCMC method for BIPs is to optimize the balance between the quality of generated Markov chains and the associated computational cost.
+The quality of a Markov chain can be quantified by, e.g., its effective sample size and mixing time.
+The computational cost consists of proposal sampling and acceptance probability computation at each chain position; the latter often involves evaluating the nonlinear \textit{parameter-to-observable (PtO) map} via solving large-scale parametric PDEs.